If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 Do Your Research

-As this post already alluded, it would help if you did your research upfront.
+As this post has already alluded, it would help if you did your research upfront.
 You need to know what is happening in the marketplace, your audience, and what you want the packaging to say about the product.

 Competitors and the market are critical, and developing audience personas for each product will be helpful.
 Packaging and branding go hand in hand.